nus-tic2002-2022/ip/docs/README.md

 Ensure that you have Java 17 on your machine.

 1. Download duke-JAR_v4.zip.
 2. Unzip the file.
 You should see "data" and "docs" folder and "duke.Duke.jar".
+[If there is no "data" folder, kindly create the "data" folder.]
 3. Open command prompt/ terminal from the folder.
 4. Type `java -jar duke.Duke.jar` in the command prompt/ terminal.
 5. Duke will start.